keiya/msgpackz/README.md

 It is possible to reduce data size of redundant sources.

-Brotli achieves very high compression ration but not so fast.
+Brotli achieves very high compression ratio but not so fast.
 This package will be helpful in case if you want smaller serialized data. (e.g. LocalStorage, Cookie, URL/Hashbang that includes data)

 ## Use